bhaktiMehndiratta10/Driver_Drowsiness_Detection_System/README.md

 # Drowsiness_Detection_System_Using_OpenCV

-a free, open-source library primarily for real-time computer vision, image processing, and machine learning
+OpenCV is a free, open-source library primarily for real-time computer vision, image processing, and machine learning.